notrtdsx/clio/README.md

 ## Radio Browser API

 Clio discovers a working API server at startup using `all.api.radio-browser.info`.
 The project uses the official endpoints and registers clicks when you play a station.

+For legal reasons, stream URLs are sourced from [radio-browser.info](https://radio-browser.info).